 Test the waters

 You've probably heard of kayaking in Alaska, but now there's a new era of watersports with the option of stand-up paddleboarding (also known as SUP).
 Liquid Adventures offers multiple kayaking and paddleboarding trips out of Seward, but perhaps the most scenic is to Bear Glacier.
 About an hour from Seward by small boat, Bear is the longest glacier in the park at 13 miles, and glowing blue icebergs and other ice formations surround it.
 Instruction is friendly to first-timers, and dry suits and gear are provided (including dry bags for your phone or camera).
-If you're looking for something more familiar but equally thrilling, try snorkelling in the frigid Alaskan waters.
+If you're looking for something more familiar but equally thrilling on your Alaska cruise, try snorkelling in the frigid Alaskan waters.
 Snorkelling excursions are typically offered in Ketchikan.

 Sample the goods

 Alaska is known for its eclectic cuisine (reindeer sausage is a staple and a heavy emphasis is placed on seafood and sourdough), but don't forget to wash it down with one of the state's brews.
 Alaska has been experiencing something of a beer renaissance, and no matter where you go you're bound to find a brewery as there are at least 30.
 Try Denali Brewing Company, located in the small town and popular Alaska cruise tour stop of Talkeetna, or patronise a brewpub in Anchorage (49th State Brewing, based in Healy, has an expansive location here; Moose's Tooth Pub & Pizzeria is also popular with the residents).
-Beer flights are always a great way to sample the many inventive varieties, but don't hesitate to order a pint of the local specialty, spruce tip ale.
+Beer flights are always a great way to sample the many inventive varieties but don't hesitate to order a pint of the local speciality, spruce tip ale.
 You'll find it at Skagway Brewing Company.

 More than just about meeting cute pups, the experience of visiting a dog-sledding camp teaches you a lot about the state sport and also how climate change is affecting it.
 Due to receding ice and snow conditions, camps are constantly relocated throughout the summer months and each year, the Iditarod is being rerouted.
 There are plenty of places that offer dog sledding excursions, including the kennels way up in Fairbanks, a homestead tour with four-time former Iditarod champ Jeff King in Denali, and a mushing school outside of Anchorage.